 No one has a single same vision of what is best to study, each emerged into their own reality with their own visualisations and expectations.
 Nevertheless, there are some things which unite even the most different among Muslims – our faith in Allah.

-Across the terrestrial reaches, this is one of the most ancient still operating universities, second in age only to the Fatima al-Fihri university in Morocco.
+Across the terrestrial reaches, this is one of the most ancient still operating universities.
+Second in age only to the Fatima al-Fihri university in Morocco.
 It was originally founded as a mosque in year 970CE by order of the fourth Caliph of the Fatimid dynasty.
-Throughout the flow of time it had incorporated several scholarly additions and adjustments by the following Caliphs who often incited intellectuals and those who studied Fiqh (Islamic law) to proceed with their meetings within the mosque.
+Throughout the flow of time, it had incorporated several scholarly additions and adjustments by the following Caliphs.
+They often incited intellectuals and those who studied Fiqh (Islamic law) to proceed with their meetings within the mosque.

-At the time, most of the concomitant nations to the Fatimid empire didn’t stress the importance of philosophy, mostly matching it to heresy.
+At the time, most of the concomitant nations to the Fatimid empire didn’t stress the importance of philosophy.
 In spite of this, the Fatimid Caliphs venerated culture and learning, gathering the most refined knowledge in the Al-Azhar university from erudite knowledge-seekers who travelled the lands.

-In more modern history, some 60 years ago, the university had for the first time integrated secular subjects such as economics, engineering, business, agriculture, medicine, science and pharmacy with the addition of an Islamic women’s faculty.
+In more modern history, some 60 years ago, the university integrated secular subjects such as economics, engineering, business, agriculture, medicine, science and pharmacy with the addition of an Islamic women’s faculty.
 Until 1961, it wasn’t really considered a university by the Encyclopaedia of Islam, more of a madrasa in that sense.